pacific-hake/hake-assessment/README.md

 build_rds()
 ```

 * The retrospectives will be run by default using the ADNUTS MCMC routine set to 8000 samples with a warm-up of 250.
-This takes a very long time.
+This takes a very long time (days).
 To change the way this is run you would call `build_rds()` like this:

 ```R
 source(here::here("R/all.r"))